 With a little sugar and patience, the coconut water can turn into alcohol – a drink that is still home-brewed in some rural areas in the tropics.

 Adding yeast and sugar turns coconut water into healthy coconut vinegar.
-It’s rich in iron, calcium, zinc, many minerals and vitamins, and a great immune enhancer.
+It’s rich in iron, calcium, zinc, many minerals and vitamins, and is a great immune enhancer.

 “Nata de Coco” is originally from the Philippines but is common throughout Asia.
-By adding bacterial culture, coconut water will ferment to a gelatinous, tasteless and low-nutrient substance.
+By adding bacterial culture, coconut water will ferment into a gelatinous, tasteless and low-nutrient substance.
 Often mixed with syrup, you can enjoy it as a dessert or drink.

 Sugar and alcohol

 The juice of the coconut flower, which later becomes the coconut, is very high in sugar.

 It can be drunk fresh or used to make “Arrak“, a strong alcoholic drink, typical from Southeast Asia and India.